DavyJonesLocker/client_side_validations/README.md

 ## Install ##

-Include `ClientSideValidations` in your Gemfile
+Add the following line to your Gemfile:

 ```ruby
 gem 'client_side_validations'
 ```

+Then run `bundle install`

+Please run `spring stop` if you are using [Spring](https://github.com/rails/spring)

-Then run the install generator
+Next you need to run the generator:

 ```
 rails g client_side_validations:install